-Notes: The Straits Times, launched on July 15, 1845, is an English-language newspaper based in Singapore and currently owned by Singapore Press Holdings.
-It has print and online edition that provides coverage of world news, East Asian news, Southeast Asian news, home news, sports news, financial news and lifestyle.
+The Straits Times, launched on July 15, 1845, is an English-language newspaper based in Singapore.
+It has a print and online edition that provides coverage of world news, East Asian news, Southeast Asian news, home news, sports news, financial news and lifestyle.

 The Straits Times particularly focuses on events in Singapore and the region.
 The Straits Times is a member of two media networks – the Asia News Network and the Impact Journalism Day alliance of newspapers – and according to National Library Board it has won multiple media awards and it is the most widely read newspaper in Singapore.